-16 Non-relational database storage structure in layer 2 in LRV
+Fig. 16.
+Non-relational database storage structure in layer 2 in LRV

-16 shows the ‘key-value’ data structure used to manage data in non-relational database.
-The ‘key-value’ data structure is very common in non-relational database, storing “one key to one value”.
-The ‘key-value’ data structure is stored as “JSON-like” documents with optional schema by MongoDB in the second layer, indexed with B-tree.
-In this database, the data type format is JSON and the search time complexity of B-tree is O(logN).
+Fig. 16 shows the ‘key-value’ data structure used to manage data in the non-relational database.
+The ‘key-value’ data structure is very common in non-relational databases, storing “one key to one value”.
+The ‘key-value’ data structure is stored as “JSON-like” documents with optional schema by MongoDB in the second layer, indexed with a B-tree.
+In this database, the data type format is JSON and the search time complexity of the B-tree is O(logN).

-Because one keyword can map to multiple resources, a keyword will filter out multiple resource entries (as IDs) in database.
-In a non-relational database, referring to 16, the “key” is a word parsed from title, tags and description from a resource, and the “value” is a set of resource IDs stored [id1, id2, id3, …].
+Because one keyword can map to multiple resources, a keyword will filter out multiple resource entries (as IDs) in the database.
+In a non-relational database, referring to Fig. 16, the “key” is a word parsed from the title, tags and description from a resource, and the “value” is a set of resource IDs stored in an array [id1, id2, id3, …].

 Although there may be many resource IDs (value) to a keyword (key) in the non-relational database, the resources IDs can be stored in JSON as an array, which are compatible with most, if not all, mainstream programming languages.
 An example of storing keywords and resource IDs in the non-relational database can be found in Table 4, where keys are encoded.

-Table 4 -value stored in non-relational database
+Table 4.
+Key-value pairs stored in non-relational database